Jacksonville, North Carolina

 Jacksonville is the county seat of and the most populous community in Onslow County, North Carolina, which is coterminous with the Jacksonville, NC Metropolitan Statistical Area.
 As of the 2020 census, the population was 72,723, which makes Jacksonville the 14th-most populous city in North Carolina.
 Demographically, Jacksonville is the youngest city in the United States, with an average age of 22.8 years old, which can be attributed to the large military presence.
 The low age may also be in part due to the population drastically increasing over the past 80 years, from 783 in the 1930 census to 72,723 in the 2020 census.

 It is the home of the United States Marine Corps' Camp Lejeune and New River Air Station.
 Jacksonville is located adjacent to North Carolina's Crystal Coast area.

 History

 The end of the Tuscarora wars in 1713 and the forced removal of Native American tribes was followed by permanent settlement of the regions between New Bern and Wilmington.
 The New River became a major production center for naval stores like turpentine.
-The downtown waterfront park is built on the site original site of Wantland's Ferry.
+The downtown waterfront park is built on the original site of Wantland's Ferry.

 In 1752, a devastating hurricane destroyed the county seat of Johnston, and Wantlands Ferry, located further up the New River, at the present site of Jacksonville, was chosen as the site of the new county courthouse.
 The area was later known as Onslow Courthouse.
 In 1842, the town was incorporated and renamed Jacksonville in honor of former U.S. President Andrew Jackson.
 The town was briefly captured and occupied in November 1862 by a raiding party led by U.S. Navy Lt.
 William B. Cushing.